thecoderpb/Android-Game-Development-With-LibGDX/Week-2/README.md

 Similarly we can now draw image for the bird.
 We can center the bird by getting the height and width of the screen and divide it by 2.<br>
 Your final code should look something like this.<br>
 <img src="https://raw.githubusercontent.com/thecoderpb/Android-Game-Development-With-LibGDX/master/blobs/code-pt1.png" alt="loading"><br>
+Hmm, that doesn't feel right.
+The bird's batch.draw() arguments are abit different.
+Why is it like dat? - Think about that<b>

+ We will now make the bird to flap.
+At this stage it is convinient to convert the bird into an array of bird with size 2.
+We can introduce a flapState variable which switches the image every time the loop is executed.
+Try it out.
+Need help?
+Refer to <a href="https://raw.githubusercontent.com/thecoderpb/Android-Game-Development-With-LibGDX/master/blobs/code-pt2.png">this</a>

+ <h2> Making The Bird Flap </h2>
+ Now our bird is flapping but it isn't doing much.
+It must respond to our input.
+Again gdx class provides us convinient ways to do so.<br> We are going to use Gdx.input.justTouched() method.
+This method returns boolen value.<br>
+ Whenever we tap the screen, we would like our bird to be pushed up a little bit against gravity.
+We will primarily be working with the Y coordinate.